There is a place for you!

 Playmakers holds auditions weeks, sometimes months, before the production.
 Because we are truly committed to engaging the whole community, auditions are open to anyone.
 We have cast first-time thespians and seasoned performers.
 We try to make auditions fun rather than stressful.
 Over the course of a season, chances are there will be a production that needs someone just your age and your skill set.
 Follow Union County Playmakers on Facebook to ensure that you never miss an opportunity.

 Playmakers partners with area organizations to provide programming for summer camps for young people.
-For example, in 2017, we are working with the Monroe Parks and Recreation on a five-day camp held at the Monroe Armory.
+For example, in 2017, and now 2018, we are working with the Monroe Parks and Recreation on a five-day camp held at the Monroe Armory.
 Campers will be identified by Parks and Recreation and will be involved in creating and producing theater for an audience of family and friends by week’s end.

 According to the American Alliance for Theater and Education, drama improves academic performance.
 Numerous studies have demonstrated a correlation between drama involvement and academic achievement.
 In addition to having higher standardized test scores than their peers who do not experience the arts, student who participate in drama often experience improved reading comprehension, maintain better attendance records, and stay generally more engaged in school than their non-arts counterparts.
 Schools with arts-integrated programs, even in low-income areas, report high academic achievement.
 Playmakers has as one of its goals to involve students in productions and programs.
 In addition to academic performance, we believe anyone exposed to theater has a better understanding of others and of themselves.
 Creativity is engaged and expanded.
 To that end, this season, there are plans to work with Parks and Recreation, Wingate University and South Piedmont Community College, and local schools to ensure students have opportunities to participate in community theater.